ndmitchell/record-dot-preprocessor/proposal/0000-record-dot-syntax.md

 nameAfterOwner c = c{name = c.owner.name ++ "'s Company"}
 ```

-In this example, two records are declared both having `name` as a field label.
+We declare two records both having `name` as a field label.
 The user may then write `c.name` and `c.owner.name` to access those fields.
-We can also write `c{name = x}` as a record update, which still works even though `name` is no longer unique.
+We can also write `c{name = x}` as a record update, which works even though `name` is no longer unique.

-An implementation of this proposal has been battle tested and hardened over 18 months in enterprise settings in [Digital Asset](https://digitalasset.com/)'s [DAML](https://daml.com/) smart contract language (a Haskell derivative utilizing GHC in its implementation).
-The feature enjoys universal popularity with users and currently, no adverse interactions with other Haskell language features are known.
+An implementation of this proposal has been battle tested and hardened over 18 months in the enterprise environment as part of [Digital Asset](https://digitalasset.com/)'s [DAML](https://daml.com/) smart contract language (a Haskell derivative utilizing GHC in its implementation), and also in a [Haskell preprocessor and a GHC plugin](https://github.com/ndmitchell/record-dot-preprocessor/).
+When initially considering Haskell as a basis for DAML, the inadequacy of records was considered the most severe problem, and without devising the scheme presented here, we wouldn't be using Haskell.
+The feature enjoys universal popularity with users.

 ## Proposed Change Specification

+FIXME: This change specification needs sections on parsing, desugaring and other bits.
+It needs to be a lot more technical, ideally as grammar changes to the Haskell report.

 This change adds a new language extension (enabled at source via `{-# LANGUAGE RecordDotSyntax #-}` or on the command line via the flag `-XRecordDotSyntax`).